gnailuy/gnailuy.com/about.markdown

 Hi there!
 I'm gnailuy (pronounced reversedly as [ɥy2 ljaŋ4]), a software developer.
 Currently, I am working in a small startup team as a back-end and data programmer.
-Before August 2017,
+Before August 2017, I was a senior software engineer of the data platform at [umeng.com][umeng].
-I was a senior software engineer of the data platform at [umeng.com][umeng], and I was graduated from the College of Computer Science & Technology at [Harbin Engineering University][heu] in March 2013.
+I graduated from the College of Computer Science & Technology at the [Harbin Engineering University][heu] in March 2013, and have a master's degree in CS.

 Welcome to my blog!
 Below is some brief information about me.